 Scrolling through my many Instagram photos of Amsterdam, I realised that I take LOTS of photos of the canals – I can’t help it and I’m sure you understand why!
-I sifted through my photos and selected ten of them, taken during my walks throughout the year.
+I sifted through my photos and selected some of them, taken during my walks throughout the year.
 I hope you enjoy these scenes as much as I did!
 I’ve also included a city map below to show you where these photos were taken.

 Explore Amsterdam at your own leisure with the IAmsterdam City Card which provides free public transportation, free admission to selected museums and attractions, a free canal cruise and lots of discounts.

 View Amsterdam canals in a larger map

 It’s a simply magical experience to stay in a houseboat on one of the canals or the Amstel River.
 My favourite is the 2 Houseboat Suites (Booking.com) on the Prinsengracht canal.
 There are just two suites: Rembrandt and Van Gogh.
 In addition to the lovely hosts and a fantastic location in the historic city centre, this newly-built boat has large windows, a comfortable bed and all the amenities that will make your stay comfortable, such as an en-suite bathroom, heated floors, a Nespresso coffee-maker and mini-bar.

 Read about other places to visit in the Netherlands

 - Day trips from Amsterdam

 - Charming Amersfoort